HewlettPackard/Docker-SimpliVity/ops/README.md

 # Introduction

-Express Containers with Docker is a complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy an operational containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
+Express Containers with Docker Enterprise Edition is a complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
 The solution takes the HPE hyperconverged infrastructure and combines it with Docker’s enterprise-grade container platform, popular open source tools, along with deployment and advisory services from HPE Pointnext.

-Express Containers with Docker is ideal for customers either migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
-Express Containers with Docker provides a solution for both IT development and IT operations, and comes in two versions.
+Express Containers with Docker EE is ideal for customers migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
+Express Containers with Docker EE provides a solution for both IT development and IT operations, and comes in two versions.
 The version for IT developers (Express Containers with Docker: Dev Edition) addresses the need to provide a cloud-like container development environment with built-in container tooling.
-The version for IT operations (Express Containers with Docker: Ops Edition) addresses the need to have a production ready environment that is very easy to deploy and manage.
+The version for IT operations (Express Containers with Docker EE: Ops Edition) addresses the need to have a production ready environment that is very easy to deploy and manage.

 This document describes the best practices for deploying and operating the Express Containers with Docker: Ops Edition.
 It describes how to automate the provisioning of the environment using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system.
 A corresponding document focused on setting up Express Containers with Docker: Dev Edition is also available.
 TODO.